chisness/chisness.github.io/_posts/2021-03-12-adventures-in-the-sangha-forest.md

 ![Map of the area](../assets/sanghaforest/map-2.jpg)

 The white road is the "main" road of the area, which is a dirt road in pretty good condition.
-The Libwe road runs east-west and the top green marker is where we were dropped to start the trip.
+The Libwe road runs east-west from the white road to the green marker and the green marker is where we were dropped to start the trip.
 The two red markers in the center were the overnight spots and the horizontal line is the Saint Francois road that runs parallel to the Libwe road.
 The final red marker is Sangha Lodge.

 At the start all I knew is that I'd start at the Libwe Road and get to the Saint Francois Road and walk through many bais en route.